karimshaik786/event-router-service/README.md

 - filterBy defines the properties to be filtered out from either the event payload or From patient payload.
   - eventProperties defines the list of properties to be considered for filtering from event payload.
   - patientProperties defines the list of properties to be considered for filtering from patient payload which are getting fetched from Bahmni based on patient uuid.
+- healthCheckDestination is the destination which we can hit to ensure connectivity with destination.
+Right now using it before start processing failed messages only.